NebeyouMusie/QA-System-for-E_Learning/README.md

 # Question & Answer System for E-Learning
- - This is an end to end LLM project based on GoogleGenAI and Langchain.
+ - This is an end to end LLM project based on Google Generative AI and Langchain.
 In this project I built a Q&A system based on a data from an e-learning company called codebasics (website: codebasics.io).
 Codebasics sells data related courses and bootcamps.
 They have thousands of learners who uses discord server or email to ask questions.
 This system will provide a streamlit based user interface for students where they can ask questions and get answers.

  ![E-Learning Image](./image/e-learning-image.png)